 & The Land

 Kalyan Uprichard is a collector of skills and a dreamer, looking for ways to live lighter and help regenerate this planet.
 With a very alternative upbringing focused on food and spirituality, Kalyan embodies a desire to give not just people but all things the respect that life deserves.
 His thirst to holistically understand the world and its people has accompanied him throughout his life and the many different places he has lived and traveled.
 In previous incarnations, Kalyan has worked as a carpenter, massage therapist, bookseller, cook, arborist, and animal husband, among others, choosing the be schooled through life experience rather than books or experts.
-The Hilltowns of Western Massachusetts have been long been his grounding place and it is a pleasure to finally come home to Cummington with Sara.
+The Hilltowns of Western Massachusetts have been long been his grounding place and it is a pleasure to finally come home to Cummington with Seva.